chandanhpcic/docs/source/manual/monit.rst

 Monit
 =====

-OPNsense uses Monit for monitoring services.
+Reticen8 uses Monit for monitoring services.
 Monit has quite extensive monitoring capabilities, which is why the configuration options are extensive as well.
 This guide will do a quick walk through the setup, with the configuration options explained in more detail afterwards, along with some caveats.